Tax cluster

 - SWIFT transfers from Russia — limited and expensive, many banks refuse

 "People try to live as an employee, pay as a contractor and register as a tourist.
 That doesn’t work.
-Only a clear link works: who you are, how you earn, where you live, and how that is documented."
+Only a clear link works: who you are, how you earn, where you live, and how this is documented."

-Working model: Italian Partita IVA
+Working model: Italian P.IVA

 - Open a Partita IVA under the forfettario regime — 5% tax for the first 5 years